 Concrete insulation blankets are used to cover and insulate concrete surfaces subjected to freezing temperatures during the curing period.
 The concrete should be hard enough to prevent surface damage when covering with concrete blankets.

-Labels: Building Specifications, Construction, Reinforced Concrete
+Building Specifications,

 Thanks for reading Concrete Curing Role.
 Please share...!